Biasing of Bipolar Junction Transistor or BJTon 24/2/2012 & Updated on Monday 25th of June 2018 at 08:26:38 PM

 Biasing Circuits of BJTTo make the Q point stable different biasing circuits are tried.
 The Q point is also called as operating bias point, is the point on the DC load line (a load line is the graph of output current vs. output voltage in any of the transistor configurations) which represents the DC current through the transistor and voltage across it when no ac signal is applied.
 The Q point represents the DC biasing condition.
 When the BJT is biased such that the Q point is halfway between cutoff and saturation than the BJT operates as a CLASS-A amplifier.
 The three circuits or biasing arrangements which are practically used are explained below.

-Thus, by merely changing the value of the resistor the base current can be adjusted to the desired value.
+In this condition a single power source is applied to the collector and base of the transistor using only two resistors.
+Applying KVL to the circuit, Thus, by merely changing the value of the resistor the base current can be adjusted to the desired value.
 And by using the current gain (β) relationship, IC can also be found out accordingly.
 Hence the Q point can be adjusted just by changing the value of the resistor connected to the base.

 Collector to Base BiasThis connection is mostly used to stabilize the operating point against temperature changes.
 In this type, the base resistor is connected to the collector instead of connecting it to the supply.
 So any thermal runaway will induce IR drop in the collector resistor.
 The base current can be derived as, If VBE kept constant and there is an increase in temperature, then the collector current increases.
 However, a larger collector current causes the voltage drop across the collector resistor to increase, which reduces the voltage across the base resistor.
 This will reduce the base current, hence resulting less collector current.
 Because an increase in collector current with temperature is opposed, the operating point is stable.